Which eSignature standard should I use?

 • Email address

-B2B contracts or internal documents without legal formal requirement
+B2B contracts or internal documents without legal formal requirements

 • NDA